eagles-project/mam4xx/.github/pnnl-ci/README.md

 # PNNL CI Documentation for mam4xx
 This is used to track any maintanence information for PNNL CI.
 We will also track any current TODOs/notes for developers.
 ## Usage
 We currently only have 2 k8s runners, and so you must only run 2 concurrent pipelines at a time.

-This especially applies to when you trigger manual jobs.
+Since we are only able to target one Kokkos CUDA arch at a time https://github.com/kokkos/kokkos/issues/4953, we can only run CI on one Deception partition.

+**NOTE: Since we require CI to run on only one partition, CI might not always go through if Deception partition `dl_shared` is particularly busy.**

 ### Skipping CI runs:
 PNNL CI will only run when you are adding new commits to an existing merge request.